AusDTO/dta-website/_posts/2018-03-02-developing-a-new-site-structure-for-dta-gov-au.md

 <figure>
   <img src="{{ site.url }}{{ site.baseurl }}/images/blog-content/developing-a-new-site-structure-for-dta-gov-au-content-5.png" alt="Virtual post-it notes and symbols grouped around a diagram of the current website to map out what users think of it.">
   <figcaption>
     <p><em>Caption: We used affinity mapping to organise the raw data.
-We then summarised the findings in a visual manner and out it on a wall for everyone to see.
+We then summarised the findings in a visual manner and put it on a wall for everyone to see.
 </em></p>
   </figcaption>
 </figure>